GoogleChrome/workbox-microsite/src/get-started/npm-script.md

     ```

     The first time you run this, a wizard asks several questions about your
-    poject before the module generates a service worker.
+    project before the module generates a service worker.
 Answer `Y` when
     prompted to save your choices.
 Your answers will be saved in a file called
     `workbox-cli-config.json`.